khmarbaise/singleton-test/README.md

 pattern.

-There are two working solutions which are either `SingletonEnum` version or one which contains a synchronized locking via separate object (`MainSynchronizedLock`).
+There are two working solutions which are either `SingletonEnum` version or one which contains a synchronized locking via separate object (`SingletonWithSynchronizedLock`).

 you can build the project with the following requirements: